Arnolis Weerasooriya: Death

 Shortly after returning to India with the Jubilee Fifty, Weerasooriya went on to serve cholera patients with little regard to his own safety.
-Hearing of a missionary with cholera, he travelled to Bombay where he became infected himself.
+Hearing of a missionary with cholera, he travelled to Bombay, where he became infected himself.

-He told the Salvationists gathered round his deathbed "It's nice to see you all, but are you not neglecting your work?", and even called his Secretary as though he was going to work on something.
+He told the Salvationists gathered round his deathbed "It's nice to see you all, but are you not neglecting your work?", and even called his secretary as though he was going to work on something.
 His final request for those gathered around him was to sing his favourite hymn: "Blessed Lord, in Thee is Refuge;" and, despite his frailty, he joined them in singing the Chorus "I will trust Thee, I will trust Thee, all my Life Thou shalt control."
-He passed away a few minutes later on 18 May 1888, at the age of 34–37.
+He died a few minutes later on 18 May 1888, at the age of 29.
+He was buried in the Sewri Christian Cemetery in Mumbai.
+The memorial stone records his final words, perhaps in delirium, imagining he was concluding a letter: "Yours for the salvation of India."

 Weerasooriya left behind a powerful legacy.
 It is well accepted that Weerasooriya achieved much within his short life span.
 He was and is an inspiration for those seeking to serve God in India and the rest of Asia.
 A memorial article published by the Salvation Army included the following: “By Indians and Europeans alike he was looked upon as almost more than mortal, while to our officers and soldiers he was a constant inspiration and a pillar of strength.”
 Thus, he continued to serve as an important symbol and motivational tool for the Salvation Army in India and Sri Lanka.